Zubayr ibn al-Awwam: Rules of war

 Zubayr's conduct has been influential on Islamic interpretation of the rules of war, such as the use of military deception, the division of spoils of war at the Battle of the Yarmuk, and the treatment of prisoners of war.

 Entrepreneurship

 The Faisal Islamic Bank in Khartoum, Sudan.

 Zubayr was known to be very wealthy as a result of his business career.
 His practice of offering loans with no interest became widespread in the Islamic world.

 Manumission of slaves

 Zubayr owned at least a thousand slaves and reportedly freed one each day.
-Some of his ex-slaves became prominent in their own right, including Yarba ibn Rabban Mawla az-Zubayr, who became a scholar of hadith.
-Another slave who gained prominence was Abu Yahya Mawla az-Zubayr.
+Some of his ex-slaves became prominent in their own right, including Yarba ibn Rabban Mawla al-Zubayr, who became a scholar of hadith.
+Another slave who gained prominence was Abu Yahya Mawla al-Zubayr.
 Daniel Pipes argued that the practice of early Muslims such as Zubayr and Uthman ibn Affan of owning massive number of slaves and casual manumissions was the first indication of Mamluk, an Islamic military slave system.